AipAkyol/automated-game-testing-and-difficulty-assessment/hexfall-rl/documents/HEXFALL_MDP_SPEC.md

 - **May 5, 2026 (commander review):** Resolved 6 of the 9 flagged items. §7.2 (lose) simplified to "zero legal actions at quiescent state," subsuming the rules-doc deadlock as a special case; telemetry added (console + log file + `info` dict) so fallback firings are detectable as signals of bugged levels. §5.3 updated to remove the §7.2 open-question reference. §4.3 (generator queue visibility) confirmed as drafted. §10 restructured: resolved items moved to §10.1 with cross-references; deferred items consolidated in §10.2.
 Two resolutions also flowed back to `HEXFALL_RULES.md` (generator queue visibility, same-color same-tick pull behavior).
 - **May 5, 2026 (second pass):** Added walls as a fifth reserve cell type (§3.3, §4.3, §5.2).
 Walls are permanent obstacles, never picked, never removed, and block reachability through their cell.
 Initially missed in both `HEXFALL_RULES.md` and this spec; identified from a level 38 screenshot during planning of the level-format issue.
 Action legality (§5.2) explicitly excludes walls.
 - **May 7, 2026:** Added "Initial load" paragraph to §5.4 clarifying that level loading runs the same automatic-update loop until quiescence, with the empty-facing-cell guard applying on load (a generator does not fire at load if its facing cell is occupied).
 Resolves an open question flagged in the LEVEL_FORMAT.md worker deliverable.
 Real Hex Fall levels never have initial empty reserve cells, so no generator fires at load on real levels; the clarification matters for hand-built and generated test levels.
+- **May 9, 2026:** Added "Deterministic tie-breaks" paragraph to §5.4 documenting two rules locked during simulator implementation: (1) when one bucket has multiple matching stacks on a tick, pull from smallest-col then smallest-row; (2) when same-color buckets have tied fills, lowest-indexed buffer slot wins the same-color collision priority.
+Both rules preserve replay determinism without consuming RNG.
+Flowed back from simulator-implementation worker review (issue #3 closure).